michaelrsweet/htmldoc/README.md

   based on latin-based alphabets that read left-to-right.

-HTMLDOC is no longer in active development but *is* being maintained to address security, build, and formatting issues.
+HTMLDOC is no longer in active development but *is* being maintained to address security, build, and formatting issues, and to occasionally add the odd (simple) feature.

 # Resources